Marmaduke Pickthall: The British Muslim Scholar

 Even before he became a Muslim, he had always been a vocal supporter of the Muslim world.
 It was during his work for the Nizam of Hyderabad that he did the publishing of his English translation of the Holy Book.
 The translation was so good that it received the praises of the Al-Azhar University in Cairo, Egypt.

 He was a very vibrant and active Muslim who never hid his support for Islam and Muslims even at a time when Islam was relatively new in Britain.
 Every Friday at the mosques in London and Woking, he preached the Friday sermons.
 He also coordinated the affairs of the Islamic Information Bureau in London including the publication of a weekly paper titled The Muslim Outlook.
 He was also one of the trustees of the East London Mosque and the Shah Jehan Mosque.
 It was the passion and single-minded dedication of Pickthall that attracted many others to the faith of the Holy Prophet Muhammad (SAW).

 Until his death in May 1963 at the age of 61 in Cornwall, England, he was a tireless advocate of everything related to Islam.
 After his conversion, he did not just travel all over the globe doing dawah in his way, he also wrote extensively on Islamic affairs.
-Being a talented writer and novelist, his works were widely circulated and appreciated.
 Today, Islam is the second-largest religion in the United Kingdom and it is the blessed efforts of people like Pickthall that made this possible.
 May Allah (SWT) grant him the highest station in Al Jannah, aameen.